 When it comes to shampoo and conditioner, you want something that isn’t harsh on your color or your hair.
 Caviar once against wins a spot in my heart with this shampoo and conditioner combo.
 Their products are free of sulfates (which I’m typically fine with) that can quickly strip your color/toner from your hair and shorten the lifespan of your desired shade.
 They really helped keep my silver hair manageable and tangle free.
 These shampoo and conditioner are fit for fine hair too, providing light weight recovery that isn’t as heavy as the protein cream.

-Don’t wash your hair everyday!
-You’ve probably heard it before, but I’m going to tell you again, stop washing your hair every day!
-Every time you wash your hair, you’re washing away your natural moisturizing oils AND your color!
+You’ve probably heard it before, don’t wash your hair everyday!every time you wash your hair, you’re washing away your natural moisturizing oils AND your (semi-perm) color!
 I currently have purple hair and every time I shampoo it creates a river of purple in my tub and I emerge just a little more brassy every time.
 It might taken an adjustment period to get use to only rinsing your hair with water, but after a week or two you’ll go 3 days without a shampoo and think nothing of it.

 Be careful with your scalp!
 40 volume on your scalp is going to burn and you can get chemical burns on your head.
 Doesn’t matter how “natural” or “chemical” you go, it all does the same thing.
 Try to keep high volume developer off your scalp, or use a lower volume developer.
 You might have to go through a few rounds of lifting to get to your desired level, but trust me when I say your scalp will thank you.
 Chemical burns on your scalp can cause scarring, which in turn leads to bald spots.
 No one wants that.